-Along with partners from several state and federal agencies, Extension hosts annual summer camps to allow young to explore and learn more about wildlife and natural science; teacher workshops; homeschool science events; Scout badge workshops; in-school programming like Youth Environmental Science, wildlife classroom enrichment guest presentations and Eko-Kids curriculum; BioBlitz discovery events; and 4-H projects about wildlife and wildlife habitat.
+Along with partners from several state and federal agencies, Extension hosts: annual summer camps to allow young people to explore and learn more about wildlife and natural science; teacher workshops; homeschool science events; Scout badge workshops; in-school programming like Youth Environmental Science, wildlife classroom enrichment guest presentations, and Eko-Kids curriculum; BioBlitz discovery events; and 4-H projects about wildlife and wildlife habitat.

 STARKVILLE, Miss. -- The conclusion of the school year does not mean learning must end, too.

 The Mississippi State University Extension Service and the MSU College of Forest Resources are offering three summer youth camps in June.
 These Conservation Camps are designed to engage and excite young people in natural science and nature-based outdoor recreation.
 Hands-on learning, outdoor activity, and new friends and experiences are central to all three camps.

 STARKVILLE, Miss. -- With the busy schedules many of us keep, it is hard to make time to spend outdoors with our kids, but this is a vital part of their development.

 A news article recently caught my eye with a report I found appalling.
 On average, prisoners spend more time outside than our youth do.
 To me, this is incredibly sad.
 Most of our schools are not doing much to help young explorers thrive.

 Our children spend over 90 percent of their time indoors and more than 50 hours a week on electronic devices.
 Society needs to wake up before it is too late.

 STARKVILLE, Miss. -- Mississippi State University will host four conservation camps in June to promote interest in careers and activities in the outdoors.

 The camps are offered by the MSU Extension Service and the MSU Department of Wildlife, Fisheries and Aquaculture.